center-for-threat-informed-defense/summiting-the-pyramid/docs/analytic-design/detection-diagram.rst

 possible.

-The D3 tool is most helpful in the first step of the robust detection development process, :ref:`identifying all spanning sets of observables for malicious behavior<Spanning Sets>` as a way to illuminate key observables and where those spanning sets may exist.
+The D3 tool is most helpful in the first step of the robust detection development process, identifying all spanning sets of observables for malicious behavior, as a way to illuminate key observables and where those spanning sets may exist.
 The D3 can also be leveraged during continual refinement of developed detections, however, as well as during later sets.
 Finally, the D3 can be a useful tool in visually depicting how accuracy